lysophavin18/nextjs-dashboard/README.md

 ## Next.js App Router Course - Starter
-this is my project get start with next-js react framwork,

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.